hmrc/accessibility/.github/ISSUE_TEMPLATE/ACCESSIBILITY_AUDIT.md

 >     1. Enter: `72936602`
 >     2. Select: <kbd>Save and continue</kbd>

-There should not be need for more than 8 journeys to be submitted from a service.
+There should never be a need for more than 8 journeys to be submitted from a service.

 ### After you request your audit

 Once your Issue is raised, you’ll be able to track its progress on our [In-house Audits](https://github.com/hmrc/accessibility/projects/1) board.
-You’ll also be able to see how many other audits we may have in the queue before it, so please be patient.
+You’ll also be able to see how many other audits we may have in the queue before it.
+Please be patient, we are a small team. 🤖🤖